-25 years ago the Exxon Valdez spilled?11 million gallons?of crude oil into the pristine Prince Williams Sound.
+35 years ago (March 1989) the Exxon Valdez spilled 11 million gallons of crude oil into the pristine Prince Williams Sound.

 Here are several things we should have learned from that: